 The coordinator reviews your progress after six weeks.

 - If you are able to succeed, continue taking courses with accommodations until the world language sequence is completed

-- If the department finds that accommodations prove unworkable despite your maximum effort, the coordinator may recommend in writing to your Association Dean that the foreign language requirement be modified
+- If the department finds that accommodations prove unworkable despite your maximum effort, the coordinator may recommend in writing to your Association Dean that the world language requirement be modified

 Modify the requirement:

 - Upon receipt of the coordinator's recommendation and a diagnosis from SDAC, your Association Dean may authorize the modification of the requirement to you in writing.

 - For the semester in which the requirement is modified, a failing grade will be converted to NC (no credit).
 Also, if a student is diagnosed with a world language learning disability, a failing grade received in the semester when the student was referred to SDAC for testing, or the student with a prior diagnosis identified him/herself to the SDAC, will be converted to NC.

 Upon modification, the student will be required to take the appropriate number of substitute courses* to fulfill the World Language Requirement.
 Only the student's Association Dean can approve substitute classes.
 As specified in the faculty legislation, these substitute courses should:

 - Form a cohesive cluster focused on one language area, either continuing the work begun in the language class or choosing a new area